Determination of Quantum Instrument Parameters for a Stern-Gerlach Non-ideal Device: Introduction

 The result of this operation is that the state $\hat{\rho}_{s}(t)$ is not anymore pure.

 Generally, any mixed state can be decompose in a convex combination of pure statistical operators.
 An orthogonal decomposition is given by the spectral theorem for the selfadjoit operator which is $\hat{\rho}_{s}(t)$.
 Apart from some degeneracies of the spectral values, it is also unique \cite {Beltrametti}.
-The condition which an interaction Hamiltonian at the measurement process for the a physical magnitude has to obey, is that $\hat{ \rho}_{s}(t)$ has to be convexly orthogonally decomposable after a complete set of spectral operators (projectors).
-In the Stern - Gerlach case, if one works with the usually bidimensional 1/2 spin representation (with the base given by vectors $|\uparrow \rangle $ and $|\downarrow \rangle $), the alluded condition is:
+The condition

+for such a decomposition can be fulfilled in many different ways, but in general the states appearing in this decomposition are not accessible by any measurement (see e.g. \cite{Schroeck}).
+On the other hand, the measurement procedure can be described by a $\sigma $-algebra $F\left( M\right) $ on some measurable space $M$ \cite{Ludwig2}.
+In OQP, the instrument map $\cal I$ is a $\sigma$-additive set function defined on $F(M)$ with values in the set of positive operators on ${\cal H}_{s}$ (see \cite{Ludwig2}).
+For any set $X\in F(M)$, the instrument map ${\cal I}\left( X\right) $ is an operation in Davies' sense \cite{Davies}.